jasminb/jsonapi-converter/README.md

 #### Id annotation

 Id annotation is used to flag an attribute of a class as an `id` attribute.
-Each resource class must have an id field and it must be of type `String` (defined by the JSON API specification).
+Each resource class must have an id field.

+In case field annotated by the `@Id` annotation is not a `String` field, `@Id` annotation needs to be configured with proper `ResourceIdHandler`.
+Lirary provides handlers for `Long` and `Integer` types, in case types other than those mentioned are used, user must implement and provide proper id handler.

 Id is a special attribute that is, together with type, used to uniquely identify an resource.

-Id annotation has no attributes.

 Id annotation is inheritable, one can define a base model class that contains a field with `@Id` annotation and than extend it to create a new type.